isc-projects/kea/doc/sphinx/arm/hooks.rst

    }

 It is recommended, but not mandatory, to specify the subnet ID.
-If not specified, Kea will try to assign the next subnet-id value.
-This automatic ID value generator is simple; it returns a previously automatically assigned value, increased by 1.
-This works well, unless a subnet is manually created with a value bigger than one previously used.
-For example, if subnet4-add is called five times, each without an ID, Kea will assign IDs 1, 2, 3, 4, and 5 and it will work just fine.
-However, if subnet4-add is called five times, with the first subnet having the subnet-id of value 3 and the remaining ones having no subnet-id, the operation will fail.
-The first command (with the explicit value) will use subnet-id 3; the second command will create a subnet with id of 1; the third will use a value of 2; and finally the fourth will have the subnet-id value auto-generated as 3.
+If not specified, Kea will try to assign the next ``subnet-id`` value.
+This automatic ID value generator is simple; it returns the previous automatically assigned value, increased by 1.
+This works well, unless a subnet is manually created with a larger value than one previously used.
+For example, if ``subnet4-add`` is called five times, each without an ID, Kea will assign IDs 1, 2, 3, 4, and 5 and it will work just fine.
+However, if ``subnet4-add`` is called five times, with the first subnet having the ``subnet-id`` of value 3 and the remaining ones having no ``subnet-id``, the operation will fail.
+The first command (with the explicit value) will use ``subnet-id`` 3; the second command will create a subnet with and ID of 1; the third will use a value of 2; and finally the fourth will have its ``subnet-id`` value auto-generated as 3.
 However, since there is already a subnet with that ID, the process will fail.

-The general recommendation is either never use explicit values, so the auto-generated values will always work; or always use explicit values, so the auto-generation is never used.
-The two approaches can be mixed only if the administrator understands how internal automatic subnet-id generation works in Kea.
+The general recommendation is either never to use explicit values, so that auto-generated values will always work; or always use explicit values, so that auto-generation is never used.
+The two approaches can be mixed only if the administrator understands how internal automatic ``subnet-id`` generation works in Kea.

 .. note::